guptajeet/Podman_Portfolio_App/README.md

 ## Web Application Deployment with Podman 🚀

 ### Project Overview 🌟
 This project demonstrates how to deploy a simple web application using Podman.
-You will learn how to containerize an application, run it, and manage it with Podman.
+We'll will learn how to containerize an application, run it, and manage it with Podman.

 ### What we'll learn 🤔
 - How to create and containerize a web application using Podman